-The Tom Nutile Big Band is available for large or small corporate events, weddings, fundraisers, swing dances or ballroom dances, concerts, festivals, nightclubs, and any other event requiring a professional musical group that plays with precision and enthusiasm.
-The band features 15 musicians, including a female vocalist, or 16 musicians, if you would like both a female and a male vocalist.
-We can also provide much more than just swing music, as you will see below.
+The Tom Nutile Big Band, Octet/Septet or Trio are available for large or small corporate events, weddings, fundraisers, swing dances or ballroom dances, indoor or outdoor concerts, festivals, nightclubs, and any other event requiring a professional musical group that plays with precision and enthusiasm.

 How do I engage you for a performance?